hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * The network's weights are optimized by the Adam (adaptive moment estimation) optimization.
       * Unlike stochastic gradient descent, Adam uses different learning rates for each weight and seperately updates them as the training progresses
       * The learning rate of a weight is updated based on exponentially weighted moving averages of the weight's gradients and the squared gradients
-    * `ModelCheckpoint` tracks the loss function on the validation set and saves the model for the epoch sat which the loss function has been minumum
+    * `ModelCheckpoint` tracks the loss function on the validation set and saves the model for the epoch which the loss function has been minumum
 * [More advanced methods & examples][18]
 ### RNN (Recurrent Neural Network)
 * When using MLP (multi-layer perceptron), past time steps are fed into the model as uncorrelated independent vaariables, this has ignored the sequential nature of the time series data where observations have correlation with each other.
 RNN can help in dealing with this.